Garden District, Toronto: Demographics

 There is a substantial Francophone presence because of the area’s French-language institutions near the neighbourhood, including Paroisse Sacré Cœur, a Roman Catholic parish, Le Collège français, and École élémentaire Gabrielle-Roy.
 Le Collège français and École élémentaire Gabrielle-Roy are both operated by Conseil scolaire Viamonde, a secular public school board.

 A separate neighbourhood association, the McGill-Granby Village Resident's Association, represents the residents of the area around those two streets.

 There are several institutions related to the Aboriginal community along Gerrard Street, the south of Allan Gardens.
 They include Miziwe Biik Aboriginal Employment and Training, Anishnawbe Health Toronto, and Native Women's Resource Centre of Toronto.
 According to 2011 National Household Survey, the population with Aboriginal Ancestry of census tract 5350032.00 grew from 105 in 2005 to 165 in 2010.
 This large increase (+57%) is significant when the total population of CT5350032.00 decreased by almost 4%.

 Transportation

-The area is well served by public transit, with the 505 Dundas, 506 Carlton east-west streetcar routes.
+The area is well served by public transit, with the 501 Queen, 505 Dundas and 506 Carlton east-west streetcar routes.
+The Line 1 Yonge–University subway Line 1 runs north-south along Yonge Street to the west.
 The 75 Sherbourne bus runs north-south along Sherbourne.
-The Yonge-University-Spadina subway Line 1 runs north-south along Yonge Street to the west.